FabricioArendTorres/burgers_analytical_1d_2d/README.md

 Burgers implementation is based on:
 Gao, Q., and M. Y. Zou.
 "An analytical solution for two and three dimensional nonlinear Burgers' equation."
 Applied Mathematical Modelling 45 (2017): 255-270.

+## install
+Requirements for conda are in the `.yml` file.
+Else, you can just directly install the package with:
+`pip install -e .` while being in the root directory of this repo.

 ## Burgers 1d
 ![Alt text](plots/burgers_1d.png?raw=true "Burgers 1D")